goschtl/zope/zc.twist/trunk/src/zc/twist/README.txt

     >>> demo.count
     6

-After five retries (currently hard-coded), the retry fails, raising the last ConflictError.
+By default, after five ConflictError retries, the partial fails, raising the last ConflictError.
 This is returned to the deferred.
 The failure put on the deferred will have a sanitized traceback.
 Here, imagine we have a deferred (named `deferred`) created from such a an event